vikashchand/vikashchand/README.md

 ## Other Common Github Profile Sections
 👩‍💻 I'm currently a student of vit vellore

-🧠 I'm currently learning data structures and front-END.
+🧠 I'm currently dealing with DSA and MERN development

 😍 Wanna grab super-dream offers and yeah 8.5cgpa🙄🙄